Avalanche-Team1-Africa/team1-dashboard/README.md

-# 🌐 Avalanche Team1 Dashboard
+# 🌐 Avalanche Team1 Kenya Dashboard

 A unified dashboard that tracks **GitHub activity across the Avalanche-Team1-Africa org**.
 This project makes it easy for builders, mentors, and sponsors to **benchmark progress, identify momentum, and celebrate contributions**.